-As a member of our plan, the most you will have to pay out-of-pocket for in-network covered Part A and Part B services in 2019 is \$6,700.
-The amounts you pay for co-pays, and co-insurance for in-network covered services count toward this maximum out-of-pocket amount.
+As a member of our plan, the most you will have to pay out-of-pocket for in-network covered Part A and Part B services in 2020 is \$5,500.
+The amounts you pay for copays, and coinsurance for in-network covered services count toward this maximum out-of-pocket amount.
 In addition, amounts you pay for some services do not count toward your maximum out-of-pocket amount.
-These services are noted in bold in the Medical Benefits Chart.
-If you reach the maximum out-of-pocket amount of \$6,700, you will not have to pay any out-of-pocket costs for the rest of the year for in-network covered Part A and Part B services.
+These services are marked with in bold in the Medical Benefits Chart.
+If you reach the maximum out-of-pocket amount of \$5,500, you will not have to pay any out-of-pocket costs for the rest of the year for in-network covered Part A and Part B services.
 However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).

-Section 1.3 Our plan does not allow providers to "balance bill" you providers to add additional separate charges, called "balance billing."
+Section 1.3 Our plan does not allow providers to "balance bill" you

+As a member of our plan, an important protection for you is that you only have to pay your cost-sharing amount when you get services covered by our plan.
+We do not allow providers to add additional separate charges, called "balance billing."
 This protection (that you never pay more than your cost-sharing amount) applies even if we pay the provider less than the provider charges for a service and even if there is a dispute and we don't pay certain provider charges.